MicrosoftDocs/msix-docs/msix-src/desktop/azure-dev-ops.md

 ---
-Description: You can use Azure Pipelines to create automated builds for your MSIX project.
+description: You can use Azure Pipelines to create automated builds for your MSIX project.
 title: Set up a CI/CD pipeline to automate your MSIX builds and deployments ms.date: 01/27/2020 ms.topic: article